kevinDjane/Movielens_KevinJane/README.md

 With the 10M dataset, our goal is to accomplish a similar algorithm with R, to create a recommendation system for the provided users that would recommend movies based on rating.
 The course goal is to acomplish a RMSE lower than **0.86490**.
 I achieved an RMSE of **0.8648170**.

 ## Important files in this repository
+1. `MovieLens_Capstone Project_Kevin Jané.R` is the Rscript where all important linecodes are stored.
-1. `MovieLens_Capstone-Project_Kevin-Jané.Rmd` is a R-markdown file that generates a final report.
+2. `MovieLens_Capstone-Project_Kevin-Jané.Rmd` is a R-markdown file that generates a final report.
-2. `MovieLens_Capstone Project_Kevin Jané.pdf` is the final report generated from the Rmd file for this project.
+3. `MovieLens_Capstone Project_Kevin Jané.pdf` is the final report generated from the Rmd file for this project.
+4. `Rendered_Plot_2.4.png` is the plot that didn't render in the .pdf file.

+## Observations about the files.
+In the `MovieLens_Capstone Project_Kevin Jané.pdf`, in section `2.4 Post Data Processed - Data Exploration`, the fourth plot didn't render correctly, this is why I creared a .png  file that is called `Rendered_Plot_2.4.png`, that shows the plot.